elena-ecn/RoboticsND-Go-Chase-It/README.md

 ```

 #### Play around!
-Pick up the white ball and place in front of the robot.
+Pick up the white ball and place it in front of the robot.
 The robot will start chasing the ball!

 <br>